dmx-systems/dmx-documentation/docs/user.rst

 The fourth tab "View" allows you to view and edit the *configuration of types*.
 Thus, the tab is grayed out if the selected item is not a topic type or an association type but an individual topic or an association.
-(Read more about the background of the data model in the section about :ref:`Modelling<user-modelling>`.
+(Read more about the background of the data model in the section about :ref:`Modeling<user-modeling>`.
 What you can configure in this "View config" has nothing to do with editing the actual data model.
 These changes just have an impact on how items are rendered on your topicmap:
 You can assign custom icons to topic types, or colors to association types.